What is Digital Transformation & How Can You Achieve It?

 With collaboration being one of the cornerstones of digital transformation, enterprises must adopt tooling that makes it easier for employees and teams to collaborate.

-Not only do these tools reduce the complexities associated with internal or proprietary networks but also break down silos and streamline workflows without degrading security.
+Not only do these tools reduce the complexities associated with internal or proprietary networks but they also break down silos and streamline workflows without degrading security.

 4) The change must be all-pervasive

 In the larger scheme of things, digital transformation is all about the people in your organization.
 People who develop products need to work closely together with the people who sell, support and use those products.